DavidWells/analytics/packages/analytics-core/README.md

 > You should never be locked into a tool.

-To add or remove an analytics provider simply remove it as middleware.
+To add or remove an analytics provider adjust the `plugins` you load into `analytics`.

-The provider integrations can be run independently of this library or plugged into other tools.

 ## Install